 In order for humans to take action or to be motivated, we need a good reason.
 We need a specific goal and a specific reason for achieving this goal.
 So it really helps if we can remember why it is that we want to run and to get very clear about it.

-Your first step towards getting motivated for running then is to state your long term goal or your short term goal and then your reasons for wanting to achieve it.
-Some examples would be: to lose weight so I feel healthy and more confident.
-Another example would be: to complete a charity half-marathon to raise money for a cause that's especially important to me.
-Another one would be: to set a new personal best in a 10km race to become a faster runner.
+Your first step towards getting motivated for running then is to state your long or short term goal and then your reasons for wanting to achieve it.
+Some examples would be: to lose weight so I feel healthy and more confident; to complete a charity half-marathon to raise money for a cause that's especially important to me; or to set a new personal best in a 10km race to learn to run faster.

 Know what your goal is and know why you want to achieve it.
 Write it down and place it where you can see it every day.
 It will help you get motivation for running when you really don't feel like doing much of anything.

-Without the tension or uneven breathing, you will feel better and will be able to think more clearly.
-You will have a healthy perspective on the moment.
-You will be able to focus clearly on your goals and reasons and find your running motivation again.
+Without the tension or uneven breathing, we feel better and are able to think more clearly, with a healthier perspective on whatever is happening at the moment.
+We are also able to more clearly focus on our goals and building our motivation for running.